Skip to content

 return roc.abs() > max_roc

-Telemetry ingestion at 100 Hz+ across hundreds of assets quickly saturates synchronous processing loops.
-Production pipelines leverage asynchronous batch processing to decouple I/O from compute, applying backpressure and graceful degradation.
+Telemetry at 100 Hz+ across hundreds of assets quickly saturates synchronous loops.
+The detection layers run inside an asynchronous batch processing architecture that decouples I/O from compute and applies backpressure and graceful degradation.
+Failed batches are isolated to a dead-letter queue rather than stalling the stream:

 import logging